wkumari/draft-wkumari-dhc-capport/README.md

    o  Len: The length, in octets of the URI.

+Kumari, et al.            Expires March 3, 2016                 [Page 3]

+Internet-Draft             DHCP Captive-Portal               August 2015

-   o  URI: The URI of the authentication page that the user should
+   o  URI: The contact URI for the captive portal that the user should
       connect to (encoded following the rules in [RFC3986]).

-Kumari, et al.          Expires February 25, 2016               [Page 3]

-Internet-Draft             DHCP Captive-Portal               August 2015

 2.2.
 IPv6 DHCP Option